tungli/F5170-python/4_Data/README.md

 After the for-loop we tell Python it can show us the figure.

 ## Loading and plotting a matrix
-The script you will need to modify is [here](https://github.com/tungli/F5170-python/blob/master/4_Data/data_plot.py).
 ```python
 import numpy as np
 import matplotlib.pyplot as plt